UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 South Florida Stats and Trends

-- The Bulls have an against the spread record of 3-1 in their four games when underdogs by 18.5 points or more this year.
+- The Bulls have an against the spread record of 3-1 in their four games when underdogs by 18.5 points or more this season.

 - South Florida's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- South Florida is 5-1 against the spread and 2-4 overall when the team scores more than 26.3 points.
+- South Florida is 5-1 against the spread and 2-4 overall in games when it puts up more than 26.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.